farazkh80/clubHub/README.txt

 What are its functionalities?

 -On the admin side, an admin can change password, add an admin, see the list of admins and delete an admin by going through the required verification steps.
-An admin also has the authority to manage the clubs by adding new clubs, editing their information, adding posts to the clubs’ newsletter, and see the list of club members.
+An admin also has the authority to manage the clubs by adding new clubs, editing their information, adding/deleting posts to the clubs’ newsletter, and see the list of club members, adding members and deleting them.

 -On the client side, students can see the full list of available clubs in their school, they can check out the club newsletters and posts as well as joining a club if they want to do so.